muhammad-sultna/Apne-life/README.md

 # Apne-life
-This is my first repository
+This is my first git repository.
+MY name is Muhammad Sultan.